IA-Asso.fr — French Associations Registry

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

 No annotations provided, so description carries full burden.
-It discloses that no personal data is recorded, that ideas directly steer product development, and encourages agents to volunteer this tool.
-Sufficient behavioral context.
+It discloses that no personal data is recorded and that ideas directly steer development.
+While it doesn't detail persistence or side effects, the description adequately covers the key behavioral aspects for a suggestion tool.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.